 - Use the formula ;L/[H * (1 – T)] + B/H ;to determine your day rate.
 (Don't worry, we explain this below!)

-Now let's delve into the detail on this method plus a second method: basing prices on your historical price per job.
+Now let's delve into the detail on this method plus a second method: basing prices on your historical price per job and price per hour.

 Method 1: Pricing to meet your needs